johnzzhao/LoadMgr/README.md

 # LoadMgr
-process management for SAS applications
+process management for applications running on Linux